pshchelo/edgetension/edgetension-doc.rst

 (Plugin, Macros, Install, choose file macros processing.txt), then simply use the shortcut p.
 (This macro named process image will also appear in the menu Plugins, Macros.)

+**Update:** The whole toolbar for poration image preparation is now available.
+Just copy "Poration Toolset.txt" to "[ImageJ folder]/macros/toolsets/" folder, restart ImageJ, click on right-most ">>" button on the ImageJ toolbar and choose "Poration Toolset".
+This will fill the right part of the toolbar with buttons and menues for most used tools and functions when preparing images of poration experiments to help you minimize deep ImageJ submenu navigation.
+It also includes button providing the same macros T.Portet has included before, so you do not need to install it anymore.
+Since the icons on tools might be somewht cryptic, pay attention to the ImageJ tooltips for these buttons, they show what the buttons mean.

 In some cases, we have to remove residual white pixels appearing inside the vesicle, because they could lead to errors in the pore radius measurements.